XSS3cut10n3r/WorldCup26/README.md

 If `elo.json` is ever missing, the Simulate button still works — it just falls back to even, unweighted scorelines until the ratings are rebuilt.

+**A what-if, never the real thing.** A simulation never touches the live standings, and the site makes that unmistakable.
+Sim mode repaints the whole page in a cool slate-blue theme (the live pages stay green), the status pill reads "Simulated Results · Not Live", and on phones the browser bar tints to match.
+A quick popup confirms before you start, and again before you head back to the live scores, and the first time you ever simulate, a small pointer shows you the way back.
+Nothing is saved: leave the what-if and the real results are exactly as you left them.

 ## Scoring rules (current settings)